KarsekaVladimir/Learn-PlayWright/README.md

 # Learn-PlayWright
-project for learning PlayWright automation frameWork tests are located in tests/e2e
+project for learning PlayWright automation frameWork,
+ - tests are located in tests/e2e